|Find a quiet place where you can be alone; on your bed or sofa, for instance.|

 Some things to not worry about:

-What about the fact that thoughts keep coming up?
+What if thoughts keep coming up?
 Isn’t that wrong?
 How can you stop that?

 And how about if you have a memory that’s painful?